mantoshkumar1/merra_data_analyzer/README.md

 $ python scripts/hdf_script.py
 --------- Relax Now ----------

-Note : You can see the logging of this tool in home directory "log" file.
+Note : You can see the logging of this tool in home directory "log.log" file.

 # For advanced user / Developer only to manually configure MERRA DB
 $ psql